Skip to main content

 Level of EU funding: 95%

-Description: Siberia, Lapland, Patagonia and regions with similar features are destined to experience changes due to global warming and globalisation.
-Their fragile ecosystems could be easily damaged by mass tourism and an uncontrolled development strategy.
-This project provided an analysis and study of how to protect and promote territories and heritages.
-It also provided trainings for local officials and postgraduate degrees linked to tourism, geography and policies aimed at improving know-how and disseminating practices on how to make use of this heritage in a sustainable way.
+This project provided an analysis of how to protect and promote territories and heritage.
+It also provided training for local officials and postgraduate degrees on tourism, geography and policies.
+These initiatives aimed to improve know-how and promote practices on how to make use of this heritage in a sustainable way.

 EU contribution: €327,900 (2013-17)